googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 * `Prompt to add package registries` will cause a developer to be prompted with a window that will ask for confirmation before adding registries.
   When this is disabled registries are added silently to the project.
+* `Prompt to migrate packages` will cause a developer to be prompted with a window that will ask for confirmation before migrating packages installed in the `Assets` directory to UPM packages.
 * `Enable Analytics Reporting` when enabled, reports the use of the plugin to the developers so they can make imrpovements.
 * `Verbose logging` when enabled prints debug information to the console